 The most useful forecast for me, especially for the cotton, is the 7-day rainfall forecast.
 I use it to decide when to irrigate, when not to irrigate.

 The seasonal outlook is useful when we’re trying to budget how much water we're going to use.

 How hot the season's going to be is also very important, so we can compensate for the hot days.
 If we know it's going to be a mild summer, we’ll expect to use less water but hope to grow a much better crop out of it.

 For planting, we’re looking as far out as the 6-month or 3-month outlook and then just watching it.
 If we want to plant, we can plant within 24 hours.
 But, from a management point of view, it's much better to make that decision early and make a better decision.

-Since joining the MCV Climate Champion program, I've been looking at the different modelling systems they are using to produce the forecasts.
+Since joining the former MCV Climate Champion program, I was looking at the different modelling systems scientists are using to produce forecasts.